FatinChowdhury/playingaroundlol/README.md

 # MERN Project

-I was playing around until I realized it was updated and couldn't change everything
+I was playing around until I realized it was very outdated and was out of my control

 # headache